LxrsV1-BotDevelopment/ColosseBOT/README.md

 ColosseBOT is really easy to use.
 The default prefix is '//'.
 You can change it if you'd like a different one.
 ColosseBOT also will execute commands if you mention it at the start of message.

-For a full list of commands, their usage and a description what they are for, take a look at the [wiki](https://colossebot.app/wiki).
+For a full list of commands, their usage and a description what they are for, take a look at the [wiki](https://colossebot.app/commands).

+## 🔧 Setup
+If you want to, you can setup the bot on your own device.
+To get started visit the [setup page](https://colossebot.app/setup).

 ## 👷‍ Contribution
 Feel free to contribute if you have ideas or found an issue.